Gefiltafish/Animations/README.md

 ## Tickets

-The tickets I choose for this project are:
 * A modern design: I like it when things look neat.
 Some of the design like colors and shadows I borrowed from the already existing ninja-page
 * No UI framework used: I've always enjoyed writing CSS, and even though something like Material-UI sure is nice, it always feels nice to write the styling yourself.